cde-ev/cdedb2/doc/source/Specification.rst

   first/second/third choice.
 Note: This may need reformulation to be feasible.
 (Sonja Kupfer)
 * Make email generation configurable.
-Example: Does the registration of a new participant for an event cause an email to the organizers?
+Example: Does the registration of a new participant for an event cause an email to the orgas?
 (Cornelia May)
 * Implement split events.
 (Jost Migenda)
 * Store information for which course a participant is instructor (not only,